Alimazharsultan/Alimazharsultan/README.md

 - 👋 Hi, I’m @Alimazharsultan (Ali Bin Mazhar Sultan)
-- I'm a mechatronics engineer with specialty in IoT Devices.
+- I'm a mechatronics and Software engineer with specialty in building IoT Dashboards with ReactJS and NodeJS.
 - 👀 I’m very interested in computer programming and learning new things.
 - 🌱 I’m currently learning blockchain, solidity, ML and ReactJs
 - 💞️ I’m looking to collaborate on any of the above mentioned topics, if the project has potential.
 AndI am not afraid of any steap learning curve.